 The community is investing in Southern Nevada’s future by creating needed jobs for people that will build, maintain and enhance transportation infrastructure; improving overall commute times; accommodating growth; diversifying the economy; and helping ensure Southern Nevada’s community is able to compete regionally, nationally and globally.

-To date, 64 design and construction contracts have been awarded, for a total of $153 million, creating approximately 1,974 jobs.
+As of December 31, 2014, 83 design and construction contracts have been awarded, including 53 local small businesses for a total of $164 million, creating approximately 2,121 jobs.

 The Regional Transportation Commission of Southern Nevada (RTC), both the local transportation planning agency and the regional traffic management agency, is working closely with local jurisdictions to fund the design and construction of transportation projects utilizing fuel revenue indexing (FRI).
 Major projects funded with FRI include the Boulder City Bypass, Flamingo Corridor Improvements, the Maryland Parkway Corridor Project, and Intelligent Transportation Systems (ITS) upgrades.